-Welcome to the online catalogue for the The Personal Collection of Christy Mathewson Auction.
+Welcome to the online catalogue for The Super Bowl LIX Live Auction.

-Online pre-bidding ends Monday, June 3rd at 10:00pm ET.
-Pre-bids/ceiling bids left at huntauctions.com will be executed during the live auction on June 4th 3:00pm ET.
-After online pre-bidding closes on our website, the auction will move to the live format, with bidding available via telephone, absentee, and online interactively via Invaluable (see below), there will be no in person bidding.
-If you wish to phone bid during the Live Auction please call 610-524-0822 or email info@huntauctions.com before June 4th.
+Online pre-bidding for Live Auction Lots 1-323 ends Friday, February 7th at 10:00pm ET/9:00pm CT.
+Pre-bids/ceiling bids left at huntauctions.com will be executed during the live auction on February 8th 11:00am CT.
+After online pre-bidding closes on our website, the auction will move to the live format, with bidding available via telephone, absentee, in person and online interactively via Invaluable (see below).
+If you wish to phone bid during the Live Auction please call 610-524-0822 or email info@huntauctions.com before February 8th.
 Please note, you do not have to pre-bid in order to bid during the live auction.
+Online Only lots 324-end, close on Saturday, February 8th at 10pm ET/9pm CT with bidding continuing for 30 minute intervals.
+Bidding for lots 324-end is only available online at huntauctions.com

 Bidding Inquiries: